opencfp/opencfp/README.md

 ### [Using Vagrant](#using-vagrant)

-After running `$ script/setup` from the project root run `php vendor/bin/homestead make`.
+After running `$ composer run setup` from the project root run `php vendor/bin/homestead make`.
 This will create a `Homestead.yaml` based on settings from `Homestead.yaml.example`.
 Do not version control `Homestead.yaml`

 Run `vagrant up`
 Add `192.168.10.10 opencfp.test` to your operating system's hosts file (/etc/hosts)